KaryonixX/kxdokkan-wiki/guides/how-to-create-events.md

 5 = Super 2,
 6 = Super 3
 ```
-you can add many more things ìncluding the bgm/ost for the battle or map of the stage and the background that is shown during the fight.
+you can add many more things including the bgm/ost for the battle or map of the stage and the background that is shown during the fight.

 here is the sql for sugoroku_maps: